Comment on the proposed changes to earthworm import requirements

 Key questions for comments

-CFIA is seeking comments on the proposed changes to the plant protection requirements for importing earthworms into Canada for commercial purposes.
+CFIA sought comments on the proposed changes to the plant protection requirements for importing earthworms into Canada for commercial purposes.
 Some questions to consider:

 - Do you have any concerns with allowing the import of a species of earthworm if that species is already present in Canada?